 What is home IPL & laser hair removal?

-As the popularity of professional laser and IPL hair removal boomed on the 90s and 2000s, several companies saw the opportunity and developed safe and effective versions for at-home use.
-The first came to market between 2003 and 2006.
+As the popularity of professional laser and IPL hair removal boomed in the 90s and 2000s, several companies saw another opportunity and developed safe and effective versions for at-home use.
+The first came to market after 2003.

 Related: Which is best?
 Find out with home laser hair removal vs professional

 Just like professional treatments, home laser and IPL hair removal uses concentrated light energy to slow and reduce hair growth on your body and face.
-They’re much smaller and less powerful than professional machines.
+The machines are much smaller and less powerful than professional machines.
 And with much simpler controls so that you can use them safely in your own home.

 All the home machines reviewed on this site are clinically tested and proven effective for long term hair reduction and safe use at home.
 They range in price and features.